kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### COS 511: Theoretical Machine Learning

 I took <a href= "http://www.cs.princeton.edu/courses/archive/spring15/cos511/" title= "cos511"> scribe notes</a> for most lectures of this class in its Spring 2015 iteration.
 Topics in the notes consist of an introduction to statistical learning theory, the Online Convex Optimization (OCO) framework, regularization, Bandit Convex Optimization (BCO), boosting, some game theory all from the point of view of OCO, and finally, an explicit connection between OCO and statistical learning theory in the form of theorems which convert regret analysis into ERM guarantees.
 There are also two guest lectures, one by Professor Jake Abernethy of University of Michigan, and one by Professor Sanjeev Arora of Princeton.
+A lot of the notes follow the < href="http://ocobook.cs.princeton.edu/OCObook.pdf" title="OCObook"> excellent book </a> by Professor Elad Hazan.

 ### COS 510: Programming Languages